sonlab-metu/SONLab-FRET-Tool/installers/README.md

 #### Method 1: GUI Installer (Recommended for Most Users)
 1. **Download the Installer**
-   - Download `SONLab_FRET_Tool_Setup.exe` from our [releases page](https://github.com/sonlab-metu/SONLab-FRET-Tool/releases)
+   - Download `SONLab_FRET_Tool` latest release from our [releases page](https://github.com/sonlab-metu/SONLab-FRET-Tool/releases)
-   - The file will be named something like `SONLab_FRET_Tool_Setup_x64.exe`
+   - Unzip the content to where you want to install the tool

 2. **Run the Installer**
-   - Double-click the downloaded `.exe` file
+   - Go to installers directory and double-click the `.exe` file
    - If you see a security warning, click "More info" then "Run anyway"
-   - Follow the on-screen instructions in the installation wizard
+   - Follow the on-screen instructions in the installation
-   - Choose your preferred installation location and components
    - Select your PyTorch backend (CUDA/CPU) from the options

 3. **Complete the Installation**